 What Are Dental Crowns?

 Dental crowns are used to cover an entire tooth to provide added structural support after major dental work.
-Our dentists in Southlake may recommend a dental crown to cover a tooth that is fragile after a root canal, filling or other procedure.
+Our dentists in may recommend a dental crown to cover a tooth that is fragile after a root canal, filling or other procedure.
 Your dental crown consists of a cap that fits snugly over your tooth and protects it from damage caused by pressure during biting and chewing.

 Are Dental Crowns Expensive?